teckel12/vue-barcode-reader/README.md

 Select the index of the camera device to use (get the camera device array from the `videoDevices` emitted value).

+### `msBetweenDecoding`

+Set the time between decode scans (defaults to 500ms).
+This is useful if you want to limit the number of scans per second (for example, if you're scanning a barcode on a moving object, you may want to limit the number of scans per second).

 ## Emitted values

 ### `hasTorch`